HL7NZ/nhi/input/pagecontent/updateName.md

 * **Replace-name rules**
   * All Add Patient [name rules](/addPatient.md#add-patient-name-rules) apply, and
-  * An update request must contain:
+  * An replace name update request must contain:
     * the live NHI number for the Patient Record.
     * the version number of the current Patient Record.
+    * the replace-id (set-id for name being replaced).
-  * An update name request must not create a duplicate of an existing name for an NHI number.
+  * An update name request must not create a duplicate of an existing name for an NHI number [see glossary for name definitions](/glossary.html).
   * A request must not result in information, removed from a Patient Record by NHI Administration, being added (A name that has been deleted by HealthNZ cannot be added i.e. family name, given(1) and given(2) match a name with a ‘deleted’ status).
   * A request must not result in modification of information confirmed by authorised Agency (“registered” information).
   * A request must update the source of information only when the information is also provided.